Sequential Blocked Matching: Proofs

-Given the assigned reward vectors, it is obvious that an optimal matching sequence assigns service $j$ to agent $i_{j}$ whenever the service is available.
-This optimal matching sequence achieves a total expected welfare of order $O(\log{(N)}T/\tilde{D})$.
-In comparison, the matching proposed by the policy achieves welfare at most $O(\log{(N)}T/\tilde{D}N)$.
-As a result, for any matching sequence returned by the policy, there is a set of reward vectors such that the distortion is of order $O(N) = O(S)$.
+Given the assigned reward profiles, it is obvious that an optimal matching sequence assigns service $j$ to agent $i_{j}$ whenever the service is available.
+The social welfare of this optimal matching sequence is therefore of order $O(\log{(n)}T/\tilde{D})$.
+In contrast, the matching sequence $M$ has social welfare of order $O(\log{(n)}T/\tilde{D}n)$.
+As we can always construct such a reward profile, no matter the matching sequence $M$ returned by a policy, this implies that the distortion of any policy is of order $O(n) = O(s)$.

 \end{proof}